-Perhaps the most beautiful spectacle of the beautiful game is the free kick.
+Perhaps the most beautiful spectacle of the beautiful game is a perfect free kick.

 From Roberto Carlos’ stunner against France to Cristiano Ronaldo’s match-saving heroics at this year’s world cup, free kicks have always been a part of football folklore.
 Every football lover at some point in time has imitated his favourite player’s style of taking free kicks.